ehmiiz/ehmiizblog/content/blog/PS_AD_Unsecure_By_Default.md

 Any other object that has direct access to any of these, will also be added a 1 in it's `admincount` attribute by the `sdprop` process, within a 60 min interval.

-It's common to add Service Accounts, Security Groups and even enable inheritance, to complete a task or setup a new system in AD, and forget to configure it securely again.
+A common missconfiguration is to add Service Accounts, Security Groups and even enable inheritance, to complete a task or setup a new system in AD, and forget to configure it securely again.

 ### Solution: